 The are fast bits, slow(er) bits, technical bits and chilled straights but don’t worry riders of every ability will be able to do the trail.

 Along the way will may carry out opportunistic game counts in case we see any mountain zebra, any other wildlife or maybe even a leopard along the way.

-We have teams departing for Namibia in May and September for 5 weeks incorporating everything described above.
-We have spaces for only 12 people, so get in touch early for more information.
+We have 3 teams departing for Namibia throughout the year incorporating everything described above.
+We have spaces for only 15 people, so get in touch early for more information.